-The reasons for shipping wine internationally
+The reasons to send wine internationally

 - Selling wine.
-Some of our customers are also small wineries and use our platform to ship wine bottles to their customers abroad.
+Some of our customers are also small wineries and use our platform to send wine bottles to their customers abroad.
 They agree that the shipping services offered through Eurosender come in very handy when they need the transportation.

-- Sending wine as a gift.
+- Send wine as a gift.
 Expats or exchange students living abroad like to teach their friends and family back home about the culture or food in their new country of living.
 Therefore, they will frequently send samples to people they care about.

 Shipping liquids is not recommended by the majority of courier service providers.
 However, by choosing the right packaging materials and securing the bottles well, you will avoid any damages during the transportation and ensure a safe delivery.